-- (i) Within seven (7) days of achievement of the Performance Milestone, each Performance Share shall convert to Shares at the rate of one (1) Share for every one (1) Performance Share. - If an issue under sub-paragraph (d)(i) would cause a contravention of section 606 of the (iii) Corporations Act, the issue shall be subject to the approval of shareholders under Item 7, section 611 of the Corporations Act, and the Company must: - [A]promptly convene a meeting of shareholders for the purposes of considering such approval; and - (B) use its reasonable endeavours to procure that approval. - (iiii) If the Performance Milestone has not occurred on or prior to the Milestone Date, each and every Performance Share will be forfeited. - (iv) Upon the occurrence of either: - a takeover bid under Chapter 6 of the Corporations Act being made in respect of the Company, and: - (B) the bidder having received acceptances in respect of greater than 50% of the Company's Ordinary Shares on issue at that time; and - (C) the bid having been declared unconditional by the bidder; or to the extent the Performance Shares have not yet vested under sub-paragraph (d)(i) or been forfeited under sub-paragraph (d)(iii), those Performance Shares will automatically convert into Shares at the rate set out in sub-paragraph (d)(i) up to a maximum number (when counted together with any other Shares being issued in respect of other classes of securities, if any) constituting ten percent (10%) of the Shares then on issue.
+- (i) Within seven (7) days of achievement of the Performance Milestone, each Performance Share shall convert to Shares at the rate of one (1) Share for every one (1) Performance Share. - (ii) If an issue under sub-paragraph (d)(i) would cause a contravention of section 606 of the Corporations Act, the issue shall be subject to the approval of shareholders under Item 7, section 611 of the Corporations Act, and the Company must: - (A) promptly convene a meeting of shareholders for the purposes of considering such approval; and - (B) use its reasonable endeavours to procure that approval. - (iii) If the Performance Milestone has not occurred on or prior to the Milestone Date, each and every Performance Share will be forfeited.

+- (iv) Upon the occurrence of either: - a takeover bid under Chapter 6 of the Corporations Act being made in respect of the Company, and: - (B) the bidder having received acceptances in respect of greater than 50% of the Company's Ordinary Shares on issue at that time; and - (C) the bid having been declared unconditional by the bidder; or - (U) a court granting orders approving a compromise or arrangement for the purposes of or in connection with a scheme of arrangement for the reconstruction of the Company or its amalgamation with any other company or companies, to the extent the Performance Shares have not yet vested under sub-paragraph (d)(i) or been forfeited under sub-paragraph (d)(iii), those Performance Shares will automatically convert into Shares at the rate set out in sub-paragraph (d)(i) up to a maximum number (when counted together with any other Shares being issued in respect of other classes of securities, if any) constituting ten percent (10%) of the Shares then on issue.
 Any Performance Shares not vested in this manner will continue to be held by the holder on the same terms and conditions.